sara-nl/spicercourse/run-spider-jobs.md

 ### <a name="share-data"></a> 4.
 Sharing results in a project

 You have already been introduced to the Data and Software project spaces and the associated roles.
-A shared Data folder reduces unnecessary replicas of the same data, and having a dats manager to handle the data reduces the risk of accidental removal.
+A shared Data folder reduces unnecessary replicas of the same data, and having a data manager to handle the data reduces the risk of accidental removal.
 However, you also need a space where the results can be shared and the benefits are twofold - not everyone needs to run the same analysis (and co-ordinate on how this can be done uniformly) and the results can be used for a variety of post processing without the hassle of transfering the data to each other.
 This functionality is provided by the Shared project space.

 ```sh
 cd /project/spidercourse/Share